 The key indicators for the reporting period relative to other years under water sharing plan management conditions are presented in Figure 2.
-Rainfall across the catchment was in the very range of average while effective allocation (carryover plus allocation) was comparatively high.
-Account usage, major storage inflow and temporary trading activity were all in the very high range.
-The temporary trading activity for 2021-22 was the second highest under water sharing plan management conditions.
+Rainfall across the catchment and major storage inflow were in the very high range while effective allocation (carryover plus allocation) and Temporary Trading were comparatively high.
+Account usage for the reporting period was average due to the high rainfall which reduced irrigation water requirements.

-Figure 2: 2021-22 Summary indicators for the reporting period
+Figure 2: 2022-23 Summary indicators for the reporting period